kunle123-ui/kunle/Tutorials.md

 #### What you'll learn

-You'll learn how to create and manage wallets, their keys and then use this wallet to interact with the blockchain through `eosc`.
+You'll learn how to create and manage wallets, their keys and then use this wallet to interact with the blockchain through `cleos`.

 #### Who this Tutorial is For

 This tutorial is for users who want to learn about wallet and account management.
-It will attempt to teach you as much about `eosc` and how wallets and accounts on EOS interact with each other.
+It will attempt to teach you as much about `cleos` and how wallets and accounts on EOS interact with each other.
 Advanced users may be better suited to check out the **[Command Reference](Command%20Reference)**

 #### Prerequisites

-- Built and running copy of `eosc` and `eos-walletd` on your system.
+- Built and running copy of `cleos` and `eos-walletd` on your system.
 - Basic understanding of command line interface.

 **Note:** Instructions require slight modification when applied to a docker installation.